LinuxBeaver/LinuxBeaver/README.md

 ##  How to compile all 100+ GEGL plugins
-Running **build_everything_linux.sh** will compile everything in a folder named "LinuxBinaries" or "WindowsBinaries" depending on your OS.
+Running **build_everything_linux.sh / build_everything_windows** will compile everything in a folder named "LinuxBinaries" or "WindowsBinaries" depending on your OS.

 ## FAQ: I UPDATED YOUR PLUGINS AND MOST PLUGINS DON'T SHOW UP ANYMORE